nautechsystems/nautilus_trader/README.md

 does not need to have Rust installed to run NautilusTrader.
 In the future as more Rust code is introduced, [PyO3](https://pyo3.rs/latest) will be leveraged for easier Python bindings.

+This project makes the [Soundness Pledge](https://raphlinus.github.io/rust/2020/01/18/soundness-pledge.html):
+> “The intent of this project is to be free of soundness bugs.
+> The developers will do their best to avoid them, and welcome help in analyzing and fixing them.”

 ## Architecture (data flow)

 ![Architecture](https://github.com/nautechsystems/nautilus_trader/blob/develop/docs/_images/architecture-overview.png?raw=true "architecture")